 The artist makes the masterwork by carving, etching, or drawing onto a surface which is then used to handprint an image.
 A great deal of knowledge and skill is required.

 A short limited edition is produced.
-The number of prints is determined by the laborious process and the gradually diminishing quality of each print.
+The number of prints is determined by the laborious printing process and the gradually diminishing quality of each successive print.

 Most commercial limited edition prints, by comparison, are made using offset lithography.
 These are not described as original prints.
 The artist makes an original piece of 2D art in any medium and the artwork is photographed or scanned.
-The picture is now a hi-res file.
+The picture is saved as high resolution file.

 10. Are Limited Edition Prints Always Signed by the Artist?